eiguren/intw/tutorials/siesta-intw/Tutorial.md

    siesta2dv.x < siesta2ph.in | tee siesta2dv.out
    ```

-   The xsf files created can be plotted with XCrySDen:
+   This creates the folder `dvscf` inside `phdir`, where induced potentials for each q-point are stored in files `dvscf0001.dat` to `dvscf0004.dat`.
+Since `xsf=.true.` was specified, the xsf files are also created in `phdir`.
+This files can be plotted with XCrySDen:

    ```
    xcrysden --xsf 441/0.01/dVR_ia001_id1.xsf
    ```

+   `dVR_ia001_id1.xsf` file contains the potential induced in the super-cell by the displacement of the first atom along the first Cartesian direction $x$: $\partial V_{I\alpha} = dV/du_{I}^{\alpha}$ for the atomic index $I=1$ and the Cartesian index $\alpha=x$.
+In a similar way, `dVq_iq01_ia001_id1.xsf` contains the potential induced in the super-cell, but for the displacement pattern with the periodicity of the first q-point: $\partial V_{I\alpha}(\mathbf{q}) = dV/(u_{1}^{x} e^{i\mathbf{q}\cdot\mathbf{R}})$, being $\mathbf{R}$ a lattice vector.
+And finally, `dvq_iq01_ia001_id1.xsf` contains the periodic part of the same induced potential: $\partial v_{I\alpha}(\mathbf{q}) = \partial V_{I\alpha}(\mathbf{q}) e^{-i\mathbf{q}\cdot\mathbf{r}}$, which is the same induced potential stored in `dvscf0001.dat`.

+   :heavy_exclamation_mark:NOTE: In order to compute the induced potential `SaveTotalPotential T` must be added to de fdf (if you only want to compute the force constants it's not needed).

+   :heavy_exclamation_mark:NOTE: At this moment, running the `v0` calculation is mandatory, as some of its output is read by `siesta2dv.x`

 [Back to top :arrow_heading_up:](#using-intw-with-siesta)

 ## Copper electron-phonon matrix elements

+In this third example we will show how to calculate the electron-phonon matrix elements for copper using intw's `ep_melements.x` utility.
+For that, first of all, we will compute the electronic and phonon structures of cooper using SIESTA and `siesta2ph`.
+In a second step, we will transforming all the calculation data to a format readable by intw with `siesta2intw.x`.
+And finally, we will execute `ep_melements.x` to compute the electron-phonon matrix elements.

-Folder `3-copper` has all the files needed to compute the electron-phonon matrix elements of copper:
+Folder `3-copper` has all the files needed to run the example:

 ```
 $ ls
 copper.fdf  Cu.psf  intw.in  s2intw.in  siesta2ph.in
 ```

-1. The first step is to compute the dynamical matrices and the induced potentials with `siesta2ph.x`, `siesta2fc.x` and `siesta2dv.x`:
+1. The first step for a calculation of this type would be computing the electronic structure of the system to be studied:

    ```
+   mpirun -n 4 siesta < copper.fdf | tee copper.fdf
+   ```

+   :heavy_exclamation_mark:NOTE: Before continuing with the calculation of the phonon structure, users should ensure that the parameters used in the fdf yield an electronic structure that is accurate enough for the requirements of their calculations.

+   After the electronic structure, we will calculate the dynamical matrices and the induced potentials with `siesta2ph.x`, `siesta2fc.x` and `siesta2dv.x`.
+Following the procedure that we have seen in the previous example:

+   - Create the input files of the irreducible displacements:

+     ```
      siesta2ph.x < siesta2ph.in | tee siesta2ph.out
+     ```

+   - Execute all SIESTA calculations:

+     ```
      cp Cu.psf 222/v0/
      cd 222/v0/
      mpirun -n 4 siesta < supercell-copper.fdf | tee out
      cd ../../
      run-disps.x --dm 222/v0/cu.DM -n 4 -v 222/0.02/
+     ```

+   - Compute the dynamical matrices and induced potentials:

+     ```
      siesta2fc.x < siesta2ph.in | tee siesta2fc.out
      siesta2dv.x < siesta2ph.in | tee siesta2dv.out
      ```

+   After this steps, we already have computed all the information about the electronic and phonon structures that we will need to calculate the electron-phonon matrix elements.

-2. The second step is to run `siesta2intw.x`.
+2. Then, the second step is to run `siesta2intw.x` to store all the data in a format that intw can read.
 However, in this case, together with the electronic structure, we also need the phonon structure.
 Therefore, let's check the flags that we have to add in `s2intw.in`:

    ```
    $ cat s2intw.in